Join Our eNewsletter!

 The American Congress of Obstetricians and Gynecologists recommends that women with average risk should have a mammogram every year starting at age 40.
 Women with higher risk should seek advice to determine the screening frequency.
 Every woman should perform monthly breast self-exams.

 “Mammograms are the best tool we have to detect breast cancer at its earliest stages,” says Sylvia Trumble, MD, Section Chief of Kelsey-Seybold Clinic’s Radiology department.
 A mammogram is an X-ray picture of the breast.
 Dr. Trumble is one of the Kelsey-Seybold Clinic radiologists who looks at the X-ray for any abnormality that may indicate an early sign of breast cancer.
-If a routine mammogram reveals the need for further diagnostic activity, the patient is referred to Kelsey-Seybold Clinic’s Breast Diagnostic Clinic.
+If a routine mammogram reveals the need for further diagnostic activity, the patient is referred to Kelsey-Seybold Clinic’s Breast Diagnostic Center.

 “Mammograms are effective and safe,” says Dr. Trumble.
 However, a small percentage of breast cancers cannot be detected by mammography, so she urges women to be proactive when it comes to their breast health.
 “Once a month, a woman should perform a breast self-exam.
 By age 45, she should begin yearly mammograms,” she advises.
 “The mammogram may miss a real cancer, but if you know the look and feel of your breasts, if you’re checking them monthly, then you're likely to notice any change.”